octohost/octohost-cookbook/README.md

 ### Vagrant Build

+An already created Vagrant box is available at [here](https://github.com/octohost/octovagrant) - if you want to build your own read on.

 Before you build the Vagrant box with `rake build_vagrant` - please update these attributes:

     default['vagrant']['keys'] = 'https://raw.github.com/nonfiction/keys/master/keys'